-Brexanolone, which is the active ingredient of ZULRESSO, is, and our product candidates may, be regulated as controlled substances, the manufacture, use, sale, importation, exportation, prescribing and distribution of which are subject to regulation by the DEA, which may entail additional restrictions and cause delays in commercialization even if a product candidate is approved.
+Brexanolone, which is the active ingredient of ZULRESSO, is, and our product candidates may be, regulated as controlled substances, the manufacture, use, sale, importation, exportation, prescribing and distribution of which are subject to regulation by the DEA, which may entail additional restrictions and cause delays in commercialization even if a product candidate is approved.

-Brexanolone, which is the active ingredient of ZULRESSO is regulated as a Schedule IV controlled substance.
+Brexanolone, the active ingredient of ZULRESSO, is regulated as a Schedule IV controlled substance.
 The FDA may similarly recommend that any current or future product candidates that we successfully develop be regulated as controlled substances.
-In such event, then before we can commercialize any such product, the DEA will need to determine the controlled substance schedule, taking into account the recommendation of the FDA.
-This could delay our marketing of a product candidate and could potentially shorten the benefit of any regulatory exclusivity periods for which we may be eligible.
-The DEA has established certain registration, security, recordkeeping, reporting, storage, distribution, importation, exportation, inventory, quota and other requirements administered by the DEA with respect to "controlled substances" as defined in the Controlled Substances Act of 1970, or CSA, and the implementing regulations.
+In such event, before we can commercialize any such product, the DEA will need to determine the controlled substance schedule, taking into account the recommendation of the FDA.
+This could lengthen the review time prior to marketing of a product candidate, as was the case with ZULRESSO.
+The DEA has established certain registration, security, recordkeeping, reporting, storage, distribution, importation, exportation, inventory, quota and other requirements administered by the DEA with respect to "controlled substances" as defined in the Controlled Substances Act of 1970 and the implementing regulations.
 These requirements may be applicable to us, to our third-party manufacturers and to distributors, prescribers and dispensers of our product candidates.
 The DEA regulates the handling of controlled substances through a closed chain of distribution.
 This control extends to the equipment and raw materials used in their manufacture and packaging, in order to prevent loss and diversion into illicit channels of commerce.
-A number of states and foreign countries also independently regulate these drugs as controlled substances.
+A number of states and foreign countries also independently regulate certain drugs as controlled substances.